 Every technological era has brought changes in economics and politics.
 The hunter-gatherer era had tribal government which was so loose that some scholars argue that it isn’t government at all, but there was always an important role for tribal leadership and management.
 The agricultural era brought civilization and monarchy became the predominant form of government.
 The industrial revolution has brought mass democracy.
 What system of governance will the information revolution bring?

 As an information age sequel, we’d like the Iphone to write, “I Iphone” about its family tree.
 Actually, Mariana Mazzucato already wrote the story in The Entrepreneurial State, chapter 5.
 She documents that the 12 most amazing technologies that are combined to create the Iphone were invented using government funding at crucial early stages.
 That includes everything from the internet to Siri.
 Tim Harford also made a 7 minute podcast telling the story.
-Obviously, pure government (communism) didn’t build the Iphone, but then neither did individuals purely coordinated by free markets.
-In the 1940s there were a lot of starry-eyed leftists who thought that all we need is to get rid of (or minimize) markets and today there are a lot of starry-eyed rightists who think all we need to do is get rid of (or minimize) the government to achieve prosperity.
+Obviously, pure government (communism) didn’t completely build the Iphone, but they contributed a lot more than self-employed individuals coordinated by free markets.
+In the 1940s there were a lot of starry-eyed leftists who thought that all we need is to get rid of (or minimize) markets to achieve prosperity.
+Today there are a lot of starry-eyed rightists who think all we need to do is get rid of (or minimize) the government.
 Both are wrong.

-Most people understand that strong corporate governance is essential to modern capitalism, but national government is too.
-Capitalism cannot exist without a strong national government providing a minimum set of regulations so that courts can arbitrate disputes: Successful stock markets require detailed accounting regulations and corporations require limit liability protections and research and development require patents and public education funding and insurance companies require insurance regulations.
+Most people understand that strong corporate governance is essential to modern capitalism, but national government is too because neither corporations nor capitalism itself can exist without a strong national government providing a minimum set of regulations so that courts can arbitrate disputes: Successful stock markets require detailed accounting regulations and corporations require limit liability protections and research and development require patents and public education funding and insurance companies require insurance regulations.
 Some nations have regulations that encourage stronger markets than others, but none of these essential institutions of capitalism arise independently of the regulations and other government actions that nurture them.
 The key to capitalist prosperity is getting the regulations right.
 That is good management.

 The Western USA, beloved by cowboys, is the most socialist region.